Displays without borders

 The trend to reduce bezels is present in other devices such as notebooks and tablets for exactly the same reasons.
 Many notebooks and tablets today can have bezel sizes up to around 1-2 cm on each side.
 Removing these bezels could nearly allow a 15” display to fit into today’s 13” notebook casing!
 Some notebooks with glass displays have smaller borders than this today (3-4mm), but it is recognised that going much smaller requires flexible displays.
 However, unlike for flagship smartphones, flexible OLED displays cannot be viably employed in large area CE display products because of the high manufacturing cost today.

 OLCD enables borderless displays

-By exploiting this unique mechanical property of organic electronics, it is possible to make displays of any size almost completely borderless by folding the borders underneath the display.
+By exploiting this unique mechanical property of organic electronics, it is possible to make displays of any size almost completely borderless by folding the borders.

 OLCD brings huge value not only in conformable and shapeable displays in smart home, automotive and beyond, but also in flat-display applications like notebooks where borderless means bigger displays for the same sized notebook.

 For more information on OLCD, please get in touch with us at email@example.com.